Siege of Petra (550–551): Second phase

-The next day, the 500 Sasanian forces who had shut themselves in the acropolis refused to surrender, in spite of an offer of capitulation, preferring instead a heroic death.
-Bessas pressed on negotiation by sending a soldier to the wall to persuade the defenders by an exhortation, making references to Christian pity, but this failed too.
-He resorted to force by torching the citadel by means of throwing incendiary materials, hoping that the Sasanians would surrender, but they decided to stay and perish in the flames.
+The next day, the 500 Sasanian forces who had shut themselves in the acropolis refused to negotiate, in spite of an offer of capitulation, preferring instead a heroic death.
+Bessas pressed on negotiation by sending a soldier to the wall to persuade the defenders by an exhortation, making references to Christian pity, but the Sasanians remained silent.
+He resorted to force by torching the citadel by means of throwing incendiary materials, hoping that the Sasanians would leave it, but, surprisingly, they remained and perished in the flames.

 Then it appeared how dear Lazica was to Chosroes, in that he had sent the most excellent of all his soldiers to garrison Petra.